Education at UEA

 Any subject

-Applicants need to be employed within a school or educational environment within the UK to be suitable for this course.
+Applicants need to be employed within a school or educational environment within the UK, to be suitable for this course.

 Applicants who have completed a PGCE course at the UEA within the last five years can transfer 90 M Level credits towards this course.
 If an applicant has completed a PGCE or ITT course with another provider within the last five years they can only transfer 60 M Level credits towards this course.
 Applicants transferring credits may complete the course within two years.

 Please contact the admissions office once you have made your application should you wish to enquire about this.
-Do however note that applicants transferring credits from a previous qualification are not usually eligible for a postgraduate loan.
+Do however note that applicants transferring credits from a previous qualification are not eligible for a postgraduate loan.
 Further information about postgraduate loans can be found here.

 Our Admissions Policy applies to the admissions of all postgraduate applicants.